-If you file for divorce but your spouse does not agree to the proceeding, he/she has the right to request a reconciliation meeting with the court.
-The divorce is held up for a maximum of 60 days while this meeting takes place.
-If both parties fail to reconcile and refuse to postpone proceedings, the divorce proceeds.
+If you file for divorce, but your spouse does not agree to the divorce proceeding, they have the right to request a reconciliation meeting with the court.
+The divorce is held for a maximum of 60 days while this meeting occurs.
+The divorce proceeds if both parties fail to reconcile and refuse to postpone proceedings.

-Issues such as child custody, parenting time, and spousal maintenance are often sticking points during a divorce procedure, so you may need the input of a judge on these matters, which means requesting a trial to finalize the divorce.
-You should hire an attorney to help you obtain a trial date and venue.
+Issues such as child custody, parenting time, and spousal maintenance are often sticking points during a divorce procedure, so you may need a judge's input on these matters, which means requesting a trial to finalize the divorce.
+Again, you should hire a Mesa divorce attorney to help you obtain a trial date and venue.

 Arizona Divorce Timeline

 Once the Petition for Dissolution of Marriage has been served, the divorce cannot be finalized until the 60-day cooling off period elapses.
 If both parties fail to agree, a trial is set – and it may take several months for it to become final.

 A Decree for Dissolution of Marriage will: